 - Experience level of staff who will be applying and maintaining the finish

-In short, to properly choose a floor finish, you need to understand the type of flooring you’ll be working with, along with your needs, budget, available staff and the facility in question.
-And don’t hesitate to speak with a floor finish specialist if you need help finding the right product for your needs.
+In short, to properly choose a floor finish, you need to know what type of flooring you’ll be working with, along with your existing equipment, budget, available staff and the facility in question.